Sherrydqy/CIM-642-Physical-Computing/Midterm Project/Readme.md

 * Once users drink enough water, everything will become normal again.
 The timer will start over.

 ## **Interaction**
-## Explain how a user interacts with your input/output**
-## Create a layout for your interface
-## Storyboard the interaction

 ## Draw a step by step diagram of the interaction
 ![](./pics/watertime-workflow.png)
-## Explain how the project is used?
-## How does the user interact with the input
-## Why did you decide to use that component?
-## Explain how the input translates to the output

 ## Talk about what form factor/size your project would ideally be.
 This project would ideally be a book-size.